 Copy of the exam is here

-- Can you name the 7 main ecosystems in order from the North Pole to the Equator?
-Remember the game?
+- Can you name the 7 main biomes in order from the North Pole to the Equator?

 - Can you plot a climate graph?
 This includes rainfall (blue bars) and temperature (red line) **You'll need a red and blue colour pencil in your examination**

-- Can you describe and explain how shifting cultivation is a sustainable way to manage the forest?
+- Can you describe and explain how 'shifting cultivation' is a sustainable way to use the rainforest?

 Tropical Rainforests

-- Do you know where most tropical rainforests are located and why?
-Think of the word ‘Tropical’
+- Do you know where most areas of tropical rainforests are located (think about the word 'tropics') and what causes the climate there to be hot and wet?

-- What does LIC, MIC & HIC stand for?
+- What do to abbreviations LIC, MIC & HIC stand for?

-- How has the world been traditionally split up into rich and poor and is this still relevant today?
+- How has the world been traditionally split up into rich and poor (Brandt Line)?
+Is it still good to use this 'rich north, poor south' division today in 2024?

-- Can you define HDI and its components?
+- Can you define the HDI (Human Development Index) and do you know its three components?

-- What real life factors can help and hinder development? (snakes & ladders)
+- What real life factors can help and hinder (make it worse) the development of a country? (remember back to your snakes & ladders game)

 - Knowledge – Knowing where places are.
 Being able to locate places on a map.
 Remembering key facts and figures.
 Knowing where things happen e.g. locations and climate/vegetation features of a tropical rainforest.